Overview of Portugal's Dairy Industry

-The Portuguese dairy industry is a vital component of the country's agricultural sector, esteemed for its substantial production of high-quality dairy products.
-While smaller in scale compared to some of its European counterparts, Portugal's dairy market stands out for its efficiency and significant output.
+The Portuguese dairy industry is an integral part of the nation's agricultural landscape, recognized for its efficient operations and substantial production of high-quality dairy products.
+Though smaller in scale compared to some European counterparts, Portugal's dairy market is notable for its advanced processing capabilities and significant output.

-Out of the total milk output, about 1.8 billion liters are processed each year, showcasing Portugal's advanced dairy processing capabilities in converting raw milk into diverse consumable dairy products.
+Out of the total milk production, about 1.8 billion liters are processed each year, highlighting Portugal's advanced capabilities in transforming raw milk into a variety of consumable dairy products.
+The nation also produces approximately 150,000 tons of cheese annually, with renowned varieties such as Queijo de Azeitão and Queijo Serra da Estrela, celebrated for their distinctive flavors and textures.

 Milk Powder and Whey Production

-The nation produces an estimated 30,000 tons of milk powder and whey each year.
-These products are essential for both the domestic market and international trade.
+Portugal produces an estimated 30,000 tons of milk powder and whey each year.
+These products are crucial for both the domestic market and international trade, reflecting the versatility and global reach of the Portuguese dairy industry.

-Prominent dairy companies in Portugal include Agros, Lactogal, Queijo São Jorge, and Longa Vida.
+Prominent companies in Portugal's dairy sector include Agros, Lactogal, Queijo São Jorge, and Longa Vida.
 Leading dairy farms contributing to the industry are Quinta da Aveleda, Herdade do Esporão, and Casa da Insua.
+These enterprises collectively bolster the industry's output and innovation.

-Portugal exports about 200 million liters of dairy products annually, mainly to neighboring European countries.
-Conversely, the country imports approximately 100 million liters of dairy products each year, maintaining a balanced domestic dairy market.
+Portugal exports about 200 million liters of dairy products annually, primarily to neighboring European countries.
+Conversely, the country imports around 100 million liters of dairy products each year, maintaining a balanced domestic dairy market.

-Key events in Portugal's dairy sector include the annual Lisbon Dairy Symposium, which gathers industry professionals to discuss emerging trends and challenges.
-Noteworthy developments include stable raw milk prices since May, reflecting market equilibrium and strong demand.
+The annual Lisbon Dairy Symposium is a key event in Portugal's dairy sector, bringing together industry professionals to discuss emerging trends and challenges.
+The sector has witnessed stable raw milk prices since May, indicating market equilibrium and strong demand.
 Nestlé's €30 million investment to upgrade its Avanca factory cereal beverages line demonstrates the sector's growth potential.
-Portugal's retraction from the Nutri-Score initiative highlights its efforts to preserve unique food cultural identity.
-Additionally, Queijo de Ovelha Amanteigado won top honors at the World Cheese Awards in Viseu, demonstrating Portugal's expertise in cheese production.
-Recently, milk prices have reduced by 10%, affecting the market dynamics.
+Additionally, Portugal's decision to retract from the Nutri-Score initiative highlights its efforts to preserve its unique food cultural identity.
+The Queijo de Ovelha Amanteigado recently won top honors at the World Cheese Awards in Viseu, showcasing Portugal's expertise in cheese production.
+A recent 10% reduction in milk prices has affected market dynamics.
+Lactogal Produtos Alimentares will emphasize the industry's role in promoting gut health, further underscoring the dynamic nature of Portugal's dairy industry.
+Portugal's milk price was 45.80 ct/kg in January.
+Furthermore, Lactalis is set to enhance its presence in the Portuguese cheese market through the acquisition of Queijos Tavares.
+Amul plans to extend its distribution to Lisbon, with its fresh milk products already available in major Spanish cities.
+Moreover, Portuguese company AGROCEPHALUS, LDA is a partner in a project in the Akmola Region, reflecting the international collaboration in the dairy sector.

 Related news